1106-Durroh-Junichiro/CS219-Programming-Assignment-2/README.md

+## CS219-Programming-Assignment-2
-# CS219-Programming-Assignment-2 - Junichiro Durroh
+# Junichiro Durroh

-You must run this code by
+You must run this code by:
 - unzipping the folder
 - open the program in GitHub Codespaces, launch terminal, and use "cd" command to change folder to the file location
 - type "make" in terminal to activate makefile and create all files needed